Edge Hill University promotes and supports Open Research. Please see this statement for more information.

 - Negative: difficult to locate/identify website, vague or missing information such as scope and policies, spamming or other obtrusive advertising practices

 - Publons’ journals list gathers information such as the reviewers and editors of a journal, review policy, and endorsements to help researchers.
-More details (including much of the above) can be found here.
+More details can be found online.

 If you have any questions or concerns about publishers/conferences please contact one of the professors in your area or the Research Office.